tedtalksviz/tedtalksviz.github.io/README.md

 ### Usage

-Our project can be easily used with a local server.
+Our website can be easily used with a local server.
 Recommended steps are:

 * Clone the project
 ```